CompanyCam/developer-docs/source/includes/asides/_requesting_for_an_access_token.md

 ```

 The access token is a unique key used to make requests to the API.
 In
-order to get an access token, user must make a POST request to
+order to get an access token, the user must make a POST request to
-`https://api.companycam.com/v2oauth/token` with the `client_id`,
+`https://api.companycam.com/v2/oauth/token` with the `client_id`,
 `client_secret`, `redirect_uri`, `code` and `grant_type` as parameters.
 `code` must match the authorization code returned by the
 authorization endpoint and `grant_type` must be set to